-Revenue from the sale of goods is recognized when the goods are delivered and titles have passed to the buyer, at which time all the following conditions are satisfied:
+Revenue from the sale of goods is recognized when all the following conditions are satisfied:

-- The Corporation has transferred to the buyer the significant risks and rewards of ownership of the goods; - The Corporation retains neither continuing managerial involvement to the degree usually associated with ownership nor effective control over the goods sold; - The amount of revenue can be measured reliably; - It is probable that the economic benefits associated with the transaction will flow to the Corporation; and - The costs incurred or to be incurred in respect of the transaction can be measured reliably.
+- The Group has transferred to the buyer the significant risks and rewards of ownership of the goods; - The Group retains neither continuing managerial involvement to the degree usually associated with ownership nor effective control over the goods sold; - The amount of revenue can be measured reliably; - It is probable that the economic benefits associated with the transaction will flow to the Group; and - The costs incurred or to be incurred in respect of the transaction can be measured reliably.

-The Corporation does not recognize sales revenue on materials delivered to subcontractors because this delivery does not involve a transfer of risks and rewards of material ownership.
+The Group does not recognize sales revenue on materials delivered to subcontractors because this delivery does not involve a transfer of risks and rewards of material ownership.